(modified and accepted in Madrid, Spain, September 8th, 2022)

 The General Assembly of the WAB

 - The supreme body of the WAB is the General Assembly, to which the representative of all Full and Associate Member buiatrics associations are entitled to submit any matters concerning the WAB.
-All proposals and submissions should be presented to the Secretariat in writing at least 3 months before the biennial congress.
+All proposals and submissions should be presented to the Secretariat in writing at least 3 months before the WBC.

-- the biennial report of the General Secretary;
+- the report of the General Secretary;

 - modification of the statutes;